gsimsekfb/my_rust_lib/README.md

 # rust-my-templates

-This repo is for my personal use with tips, tools, ready to use examples/explanations of features/keywords of Rust and best practices.
+This repo has tips, tools, ready to use examples/explanations of features/keywords of Rust and best practices.

 #### Important tools & tips:
 > .
 Use latest Rust & read release notes -> https://github.com/rust-lang/rust/releases